Axl47/FastCommit/README.md

 - API keys are stored locally in VS Code's encrypted secret storage
 - Code diffs are sent to your chosen AI provider for analysis
-- No data is stored or logged by the QuickCommit extension
+- No data is stored or logged by the FastCommit extension
 - All communication uses HTTPS encryption

 ## Contributing

-QuickCommit is open source!
+FastCommit is open source!
 Contributions welcome:

 - Report bugs and request features
 - Submit pull requests